nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 # Environment Variables

-* **HOSTNAME** (*required*) - hostname for this instance.
+* `HOSTNAME` (*required*) - hostname for this instance.

-* **REGISTRY** (*optional*) - URL of the remote registry being cached.
+* `REGISTRY` (*optional*) - URL of the remote registry being cached.
 This defaults to the Docker Public registry at https://docker.io.

-* **USERNAME** (*optional*) - user ID used to authenticate with the cache and the remote registry.
+* `USERNAME` (*optional*) - user ID used to authenticate with the cache and the remote registry.

-* **PASSWORD** (*optional*) - password used to authenticate with the cache and the remote registry.
+* `PASSWORD` (*optional*) - password used to authenticate with the cache and the remote registry.

-* **LOG_LEVEL** (*optional*) - registry logging level, one of: `error`, `warn`, `info`, or `debug`.
+* `LOG_LEVEL` (*optional*) - registry logging level, one of: `error`, `warn`, `info`, or `debug`.
 This defaults to `info`.

 # Volumes

 This image expects two volumes to be mounted to it:

-The **/etc/neon-registry-cache** directory should be mounted as read-only and must include the cache's TLS certificate and private key files named **cache.crt** and **cache.key**.
-The **neon-cli** maps this to the same directory on the host when the container is started.
+The `etc/neon-registry-cache` directory should be mounted as read-only and must include the cache's TLS certificate and private key files named `cache.crt` and `cache.key`  The `neon-cli` maps this to the same directory on the host when the container is started.

-The **/var/lib/neon-registry-cache** directory should be mounted as a named read/write Docker volume, especially for production environments.
-This is where the cached data will be stored.  **neon-cli** handles this configuration as well.
+The `var/lib/neon-registry-cache` directory should be mounted as a named read/write Docker volume, especially for production environments.
+This is where the cached data will be stored.  `neon-cli` handles this configuration as well.

 # Operation

 The registry caches are deployed such that hive Docker daemons will attempt to download cached images beginning at the first manager node (as lexigraphically sorted by name).
 If this fails, Docker will failover to the next manager.
 If all managers fail, then the daemon will download directly from the authoritative external registry.

-This configuration makes a NeonCluser self-bootstrapping where even this **neon-registry-cache** image can be deployed during hive setup, even before any other caches have been deployed.
+This configuration makes a NeonCluser self-bootstrapping where even this `neon-registry-cache` image can be deployed during hive setup, even before any other caches have been deployed.

 # Deployment

-The neonHIVE **neon-cli** handles the deployment of Docker pull-thru registry caches to the hive manager nodes unless disabled in the hive definition.
+The neonHIVE `neon-cli` handles the deployment of Docker pull-thru registry caches to the hive manager nodes unless disabled in the hive definition.
 The tool performs the following steps (documented [here](https://docs.docker.com/registry/insecure/):

-1. Generates a self-signed certificate for each hive manager with the certificate hosts matching **<MANAGERNAME>.neon-registry-cache.HIVENAME.nhive.io**, where *MANAGERNAME* is the name of the manager node and *HIVENAME* identifies the hive.
+1. Generates a self-signed certificate for each hive manager with the certificate hosts matching `MANAGERNAME>.neon-registry-cache.HIVENAME.nhive.io` where *MANAGERNAME* is the name of the manager node and *HIVENAME* identifies the hive.

-2. Copies the generated certificates to every hive node as **/etc/docker/certs.d/<hostname>:5002/ca.crt**.
+2. Copies the generated certificates to every hive node as `/etc/docker/certs.d/<hostname>:5002/ca.crt`.

 3. Configures Linux on all nodes to trust the certificates as well.

-4. Updates **/etc/hosts** on all hive nodes with A records that map each manager node IP address to the corresponding hostname.
+4. Updates `/etc/hosts` on all hive nodes with A records that map each manager node IP address to the corresponding hostname.

 5. Configures the Docker systemd unit file with the list of with the manager registry cache URIs followed by the external authoritative registry URI.